victoriacheng15/mehub/src/content/blog/july-reflection-2025.md

 This month, I had a thoughtful chat with my manager at Shopify.
 I asked them a simple question:

-> What’s the one thing you wish you knew before starting a new software project?
+> What's one thing you wish you knew earlier in your career?

-Their answer wasn’t about specific tools or languages — it was about understanding the **context**: the purpose of the system, the tradeoffs made along the way, and the people involved.
-That answer stayed with me.
-It made me reflect on how I approach learning and growth as a developer.
+Their answer wasn’t about specific tools or languages — it was about understanding the context: the purpose behind the system, the trade-offs made along the way, and the people involved.
+That answer stuck with me.
+It made me reflect deeply on how I approach learning and growth as a developer.

-I started thinking of everything I’ve learned — and unlearned — as part of a **technical backpack**.
-Over time, we pack this backpack with tools, concepts, habits, and assumptions.
+One truth stands out clearly: change is the only constant.
+Technology evolves, projects shift, teams reorganize, and even leadership changes.
+Because of this, the contents of our technical backpack—our skills, knowledge, and habits—must adapt too.
+Over time, we pack this backpack with tools, concepts, and assumptions.
 But eventually, it gets heavy.
 Growth isn’t just about adding more — it’s also about knowing when to reorganize, replace, or remove what no longer serves us.

 ## 🧠 Not Just Skills — Context and Judgment